ngyiuwai/PolyU-COMP5940-Dissertation-Improve-UCR-Suite/README.md

 In the next step, I will try to improve the speed of UCR Suite by using lower resolution techniques and replacing *LB_Kim*.
 It is expected to be done before March 2020.

-*Regarding to Note 1, please note that the purpose of this project is to build a new lower bound to replace LB_Kim.
-True DTW and LB_Keogh2 is not the major concern in this project.
-I will write the correct LB_Keogh2 soon, but not intends to rewrite True DTW to make it faster.
+*Regarding to Note 1, please note that the purpose of this project is to design a new lower bound to replace LB_Kim.
+True DTW and LB_Keogh2 are not the major concern in this project.
+I will complete the LB_Keogh2, but not intend to rewrite True DTW to make it more efficent.*